 A Planning application for the development of Waterfront Place has been approved.
 The full documents can be viewed on Dundee City Council's online planning portal using reference 18/00124/FULL

 Waterfront Place is to be constructed at the edge of the River Tay.
-This extension to the popular Slessor Gardens is expected to commence construction in 2018 with the first phase delivering the walk/cycleway alongside the River Tay.
-The site is currently in use as a construction yard serving the work at the new V&A Dundee.
+This extension to the popular Slessor Gardens commenced construction in 2018 with the first phase delivering the Black Watch Parade: a walk/cycleway alongside the River Tay.

 The current design identifies a landscaped area complete with an urban beach and boardwalk overlooking the River Tay.
-Raised landscaped mounds echo the coastal geography of dunes: providing shelter from the sea breeze and a location for a potential cafe facility built into the earth mound as well as informal areas to relax or to host smaller scale outdoor events.
+Raised landscaped mounds echo the coastal geography of dunes: providing shelter from the sea breeze and a location for a potential cafe facility as well as informal areas to relax or to host smaller scale outdoor events.

 Routes through the site allow for ease of pedestrian access and also cater for cyclists using the National Cycle Network and Dundee's Green Circular cycleway.

-Within Waterfront Place will be an active travel hub in a building located adjacent to Riverside Esplanade.
-This will be a cafe which will have a strong connection to the promotion and uptake of active and low carbon travel options.
-Possible activities operated from the cafe may include: walking/cycling tours; cycle maintenance workshops and training; cycle hire and other events.
+It is currently envisaged that within Waterfront Place will be an active travel hub.
+This will include a cafe which will have a strong connection to the promotion and uptake of active and low carbon travel options.
+Possible activities operated from the facility may include: walking/cycling tours; cycle maintenance workshops and training; cycle hire and other events.

 (July 2018) : As the V&A Dundee nears completion the site clearance work has started.
 This allows for the preparation of the site for the first phase of works which will be the construction of Black Watch Parade - a combined walkway/cycleway adjacent to the River Tay.